An appeals court recently vacated convictions for a Hollister man imprisoned since 2012 for molesting a 19-month-old child.

 The attorney general’s office in arguing against the appeal asserted the Godoy report added “very little” to the evidence against Fidone, but the Sixth District court disagreed.
 The appeals ruling contended “no reasonably competent attorney would have” handed over the Godoy report before the trial.

 As for that original trial, the jury deliberated for less than four hours before guilty verdicts on all three counts.
 Afterward, Cantu filed a motion for a new trial based on alleged juror misconduct but was denied.

 Court documents on the original case recall how Fidone in July 2010 had been caring for his live-in girlfriend’s 19-month-old daughter for a couple of days while his girlfriend was staying at a Santa Cruz hospital with her mother.

 Reyna is the cousin of Fidone, who had been living at Reyna’s mother’s house with his girlfriend and her daughter.
 Court documents say Fidone was found with the child in a garage room of the home where the couple and child had been living.
-Those documents allege Reyna confronted Fidone after unscrewing a locked door to confront him.
+Those documents allege Reyna walked in on Fidone after unscrewing a locked door to confront him.

 Fidone denied any wrongdoing, and claimed he had been changing the child when Reyna walked in to see him with his pants and underwear at his ankles with the child naked on the bed.

 Investigators connected Fidone to the allegations through testimony of what Reyna saw along with DNA evidence.
 An array of pornographic materials were also found in that same room.